Lapiz-js/testing/readme.md

 ### ToDo
 * benchmarking
 * add a way to define a namespace level dependency
+* in UI, move sub-groups to bottom (currently, they get interspersed)

 It could look nicer.
 I would like to collect more data at some point, better traces, run-times.
 It would also be nice to be able to change the display settings, choosing what to show.